-Consider these best practices for your text campaigns:
+Consider these best practices for your MMS campaigns:

-Send a test message to yourself or a co-worker to proofread for grammar and typos.
+Send a test message to yourself or a co-worker to proofread for grammar and typos in your image text.

 Consider the type of campaign and best time of day to send the message.